uchicago-cmsc23500-spr-2025/crustydb-upstream/debugging-guide.md

 # CrustyDB: Page Debugging Guide

+Note this guide is a bit stale, so parts of the code / references might be out of date, but the key ideas should still be useful.

 ## Overview
 This milestone focuses on implementing a **page**, a fixed size data structure that holds records of varying sizes.
 You will construct this data structure,